Azure/azure-powershell/src/Storage/Storage.Management/help/Enable-AzStorageContainerDeleteRetentionPolicy.md

 Accept wildcard characters: False
 ```

-### -RestoreDays
+### -RetentionDays
-Sets the number of days for the blob can be restored..
+Sets the number of retention days for the DeleteRetentionPolicy.

 ```yaml
 Type: System.Int32